Had an emergency?

 - Fill out an application

-- Bring the application and copies of appropriate documentation (bills, etc.) to Sharon Allen in the Financial Referral Center, Parks Student Union, Room 308.
+- Bring the application and copies of appropriate documentation (bills, etc.) to Brian Ramos in the Financial Referral Center, Parks Student Union, Room 308.

-If you have any questions or need additional information, contact Sharon Allen in EvCC's Financial Referral Center.
-She is the college's Student Emergency Fund manager.
-You can reach her at 425-388-9166, via email or stop by her office in the Parks Student Union, Room 308.
+If you have any questions or need additional information, contact Brian Ramos in EvCC's Financial Referral Center.
+He is the college's Student Emergency Fund manager.
+You can reach her at 425-388-9166, via email or stop by his office in the Parks Student Union, Room 308.